 Does Cranial Therapy Work?

 Hands-on physical therapies including cranial techniques such as cranial osteopathy or craniosacral therapy are sometimes suggested for babies with breastfeeding or sucking difficulties.
-Online searches reveal anecdotal reports from satisfied parents who felt that this type of ‘bodywork’ helped with their babies’ feeding or general comfort levels.
-But many people are sceptical and doubtful about cranial therapies and would like to see more evidence based research proving its safety record and benefits.
-This article looks at how cranial therapy might work to help breastfeeding issues and tongue function in very young babies, and directs parents to books and articles that offer more information.
+Online searches find anecdotal reports from satisfied parents who felt that this type of therapy, sometimes called bodywork, helped with their babies’ feeding or general comfort levels.
+Some people are sceptical and doubtful about cranial therapies and would like to see more evidence based research proving its safety record and benefits.
+This article looks at how cranial therapy might help breastfeeding issues in young babies, and directs parents to books and articles that offer more information.

 How could cranial therapy help breastfeeding?

-Dee Kassing, IBCLC has written an article describing ways physical therapy from an experienced practitioner might help with sucking issues.
-She explains that if the 22 bones in the baby’s skull are not perfectly in line (often associated with forceps or ventouse delivery), this can affect the way the tongue and facial muscles work which in turn may irritate the nerves in the face.
-All these factors can affect suckling, swallowing and breathing.
+Dee Kassing, IBCLC has written an article describing how gentle physical therapies from experienced practitioners might help with sucking issues.
+Kassing explains that the bones in a baby’s skull are held together by flexible joints (sutures) so that they can move across each other to allow for squeezing down the birth canal.
+After birth the bones should move back into place but if they are not perfectly in line (often associated with forceps or ventouse delivery), this could affect the way the tongue and facial muscles work which in turn may irritate the nerves in the face.
+Kassing describes how this could affect suckling, swallowing and breathing:

 If there is misalignment and imbalance of the skull bones, this can affect the function of the palate, tongue, and other structures of the head.
 This can cause the palate to be too high or uneven, or the facial muscles to be too tight.
 Imbalance of the structures of the head, as well as trauma from the birth process itself, can cause constant irritation to the nervous system.
 This constant irritation may also cause hypersensitivity, which can sometimes be the underlying cause for babies who gag and cannot accept anything in the centre or back of the mouth.